 Graceful Wood Hyacinths

 (Scilla campanulata) are very easy to grow and maintain.
 Leave them in the ground to bloom and multiply year after year.

 are not winter-hardy below 0 degrees F (-18 degrees C), they should be stored in their bags in an area where the temperature will be about 40-50 degrees F (5-10 degrees C), and then planted in the spring after the last frost.
 In subsequent years, dig them up in late fall to early winter after several hard frosts and store again during the winter.
 Soaking the tubers for several hours prior to planting often helps them break into growth more rapidly.

 Mountain Bells (Allium moly, A. neapolitanum, A. ostrowskianum) are ideal to bridge the season between spring and summer flowers.
 They bloom in late spring and early summer and have multi-flowered clusters on 10-14" stems.
 Leave undisturbed for best results.
 Because of their scent, rodents and deer won't touch them.

 (Oxalis adenophylla), which are sometimes called Wood Sorrel, are hardy and beautiful.
 These low-growing bulbs have an extended blooming season lasting from May through July.
 The gray-green foliage makes a wonderful ground cover and foil for other flowers.
-They make excellent complements to the lavender and purple-flowered Alliums and early summer perennials.
+They make excellent complements to the lavender and purple-flowered Alliums

 Have another question?
 Return to the Customer Service Help page or send an e-mail directly to Customer Service.